jdavidmitchell/kubernetes-the-hard-way/README.md

 the former providers background and context and this page contains only the commands.

 The intent of this page is similar to the original guide.

-My motivation to compile it has been to learn more about AWS and Kubernetes.
+[CR comment] The terraform script will setup the AWS resources, including an elastic loadbalancer, an ssh key and so on.
+However, since the terraform script tries to install an old version of etcd and kubernetes, these versions no longer exist and the terraform script will fail, after the AWS resources are setup.
+It is our intent to update this README with the lastest versions, but this is a work in progress.
+It is best to use [kelsey hightower's repo](https://github.com/kelseyhightower/kubernetes-the-hard-way/) to complete the installation, manually.

 ## Labs